LIBERATING FOOTBALL TRAVEL

 Stenhousemuir has no online information resource – the nearest is Visit Falkirk with its database of local accommodation.

 The only hotel in Stenhousemuir is The Plough, just over Main Street from Ochilview Park.
-Seven affordable, comfortable rooms with flat-screen TVs and tea- and coffee-making facilities complement an equally wallet-friendly but decent restaurant, all overseen by an experienced, dedicated couple and chef.
+Seven affordable, comfortable rooms with flat-screen TVs and tea- and coffee-making facilities complement a decent restaurant, all overseen by an experienced, dedicated couple and chef.
 Non-guests are welcome to dine.

 The nearby Commercial Hotel, slightly further from Stenhousemuir, is more a bar than lodging.